Ride 'Em Cowboy (1942 film): Music and Dance

 Ella Fitzgerald, in her first screen role, plays Ruby, who fills several roles as one of the employees of the ranch.
 At the opening rodeo, she is dressed as a rodeo clown, and comes to Anne's side when she is hurt.
 Later in the film, she can be seen removing an apron before singing.
 Ella sings "A-Tisket, A-Tasket" in the bus, as the ranch crew drives from the railway station to the ranch.
 Ruby and the other employees interact playfully during the song.

-The film also introduced the song "I'll Remember April," sung by Dick Foran.
+The film also introduced the song "I'll Remember April", sung by Dick Foran.
 During the 1950s and 1960s the song became a favorite of jazz musicians based on chord changes that particularly lent themselves to improvisation.

 Musical numbers were staged by Nick Castle.

 Routines

 The burlesque routine, "Crazy House", appears in the film where Costello enters a sanitarium for "peace and quiet", only to have his rest disturbed by a succession of bizarre visitors.
+This version is presented as a dream sequence in which all the people he encounters are dressed as Indians.